Farewell to former Executive Director Rebecca Alley

 - Written by IQA Staff

-Rebecca began playing quidditch at the University of Ottawa in January of 2011 and coached her team until 2014.
+Alley began playing quidditch at the University of Ottawa in January of 2011 and coached her team until 2014.
 Her knowledge and love of the sport continued to grow as she became more involved in the administrative side of quidditch, volunteering in a number of capacities.
 She served as the coaching resource development coordinator with Quidditch Canada, where she created a resource base for Canadian coaches and wrote a coaching blog.
-Rebecca also volunteered as the executive manager of the IQA European Committee and held a variety of positions on the committees for European Quidditch Cup 2015, the 2015 IQA European Games, and the 2016 IQA World Cup.
+Alley also volunteered as the executive manager of the IQA European Committee and held a variety of positions on the committees for European Quidditch Cup 2015, the 2015 IQA European Games, and the 2016 IQA World Cup.

-Given her wealth of experience, it came as no surprise when she applied to become the Executive Director during the IQA’s search for someone to replace interim Executive Director Nicole Hammer.
+Given her wealth of experience, it came as no surprise when she applied to become the executive director during the IQA’s search for someone to replace interim executive director Nicole Hammer.

 Throughout her term, numerous National Governing Bodies joined the IQA.
 Now, quidditch is a sport played in 40 countries, where active communities promote gender equality and an inclusive athletic environment.

 Please join us in thanking Alley for her years spent volunteering and helping to grow the sport of quidditch.